The importance of Millennial estate planning

 Tax strategies: One of the biggest components of your estate plan will need to be determining ways to minimize the amount of taxes your estate will owe after you die.
 One way you can start reducing these taxes now is by giving annual gifts, which are tax-exempt up to a certain amount.
 Having a plan in place for later in life is also ideal, so you can continue to monitor your asset growth and make tax adjustments as necessary.

-By discussing these concepts and more, you’ll be prepared to safeguard your wealth as it grows throughout your lifetime and later pass as much as possible along to your heirs.
+By discussing these concepts and more, you’ll be prepared to safeguard your wealth as it grows throughout your lifetime and later passes as much as possible along to your heirs.

 Finally, where many Millennials are buried in student loan debt and may not be financially prepared for retirement and beyond, millionaire Millennials have specific, unique needs.
 This is why it’s extremely important to seek out a financial advisor in Los Angeles that understands both the Millennial generation and wealth management.